 On music: while Quest’s song is attracting moviegoers to Ang Kwento Nating Dalawa, the film itself has an almost antagonistic attitude to music.
 We hear it only when the characters themselves are listening to it (or making it), but even then it is always hard to hear.
 It is rarely heard with clarity over the noises of the streets.
 It is not used to drum up emotions; Ang Kwento Nating Dalawa avoids even this universal filmmaking technique.
 Sam and Isa, in loneliness or in an attempt to distract themselves from tugging concerns, put on their headphones searching for emotional respite—but it seems to be of little help to them, in the same way it is frustrating for us, the audience, while we try to listen in and share in their music.

 All these elements come together and arrive at an end product that is definitely polarizing.
-With the weight of that hype, those who are catching the film in its wide commercial release will either accept and appreciate its accomplishments, or dwell in its disappointments.
+With the weight of that hype, those who went to catch the film in its wide commercial release would have either accepted and appreciated its accomplishments, or dwelled in its disappointments.
 Neither of them can be faulted nor praised for their perception: in the question of whether love is something that is, sometimes, simply not meant to be, or whether it is something that can always be secured with sufficient struggle, the film stands closer to the fatalistic side.
 Perhaps we should resign to welcoming the film in the same way: that it is either a deeply moving experience, the kind of story that becomes part of you as time passes by; or that, after giving it a chance, you still sense that something is missing, and you just hope to eventually find something else that feels right in the time to come.

 Ang Kwento Nating Dalawa was directed by Nestor Abrogena, from his own screenplay.

-The featured image for this article, a still from the film, was screen-captured from the music video for Walang Hanggan by Quest.
+The featured image for this article, a still from the film, was screen-captured from YouTube.